 The Guernsey County Board of Developmental Disabilities is committed to the success of each person we serve.
 People with disabilities should have an opportunity to be employed in their community.
 Exploring careers and community jobs, connecting with friends who work, and planning for a career is very rewarding.

 If you are a person with developmental disabilities who is interested in career opportunities, we are excited to help you along your journey.
 We can coordinate job training or coaching to help you learn the skills needed in order to find meaningful employment.
 Along with the coordination, we can assist you in finding solutions for potential barriers such as transportation, accessibility, and accommodations to help you work in the community.
-Employment can impact your benefit, but can help you understand and manage benefits changes.
+We can also help you understand how employment can impact your benefits and how to manage benefit changes.

 We work collaboratively with a number of vendors, providers, businesses, and community leaders in order to help you find a job in your community.
 For assistance in your employment journey, please contact your SSA.

-When you turn 14, the Employment Navigator will meet with you to help plan for your vocational future and create a bridge from school to adult life.
+When you turn 14, the Employment Navigator will meet with you to help plan for your vocational or academic future and create a bridge from school to adulthood.

-For more employment information please contact your SSA or the Employment Navigator, Jennifer Oakley at 740-439-4451 or via email at .
+For more employment information please contact your SSA or the Employment Navigator, Jennifer Oakley at 740-439-4451 ext.
+6826.